Fire Extinguishers in Edmonton

 Knowing how to use a fire extinguisher is a life-saving skill that everyone must-have.
 Our skilled technicians will demonstrate and explain the process of using a fire extinguisher during installation.
 Another simple method of remembering how to use one is knowing how to PASS:

-Fire extinguishers should be placed in escape routes and areas that are visible and easily accessible by someone who can use it.
+Fire extinguishers should be placed in escape routes and visible and easily accessible areas by someone who can use it.

 Visually inspect the condition of your extinguishers at least once a month.